Lanzoor/Lanzoor-Command-Panel/README.md

 `?flipacoin`: Flip a coin.

+`?points`: Check how many points you currently have.

 Accepting suggestions!

 Special Thanks to people in the Python Discord, who helped me fix the code a bit.